Cursor

 Install with Cursor

-You can configure One Horizon for yourself or for a specific project by creating an MCP configuration file.
+Configure One Horizon for yourself or for one project by creating an MCP configuration file.

 For all your projects